 This is part of a big trend: in fact, an increasing number of pharmaceutical companies are moving their R&D to the cloud.
-The Covid-19 pandemic has helped this process: the cost and time necessary to develop a new drug is constantly increasing.
+The Covid-19 pandemic has helped this process: the cost and time necessary to develop a new drug are constantly increasing.
 Covid-19 has shown this is no longer acceptable.
 Pharma companies need to stay competitive and be able to provide new drugs in a shorter time.

 The pharma cloud computing market is expected to grow at a CAGR of 20.9% between 2018 and 2022